 higan began development as bsnes on October 14th, 2004.
-Originally created by Near as a Super Nintendo emulator, the project grew to support additional emulators over time.
+Originally created as a Super Nintendo emulator, the project grew to support additional emulators over time.

 On August 9th, 2012, the project was renamed to higan to reflect its new multi-system purpose.
 It continues today as an open-source community project on GitHub.